Oliva reticulata

-Oliva reticulata, common name the blood olive, is a species of sea snail, a marine gastropod mollusk in the family Olividae, the olives.
+Oliva reticulata, common name the blood olive, is a species of sea snail, a marine gastropod mollusk in the family Olividae, the olive snails.

 Description

 The length of the shell varies between 32 mm and 50 mm.
+The shell of the snail forms as a deep orange columella with a black pattern on the body whorl.
+The aperture of the shell is a brighter pale white.

 Distribution

 This species occurs in the Indian Ocean off Madagascar and in the Pacific Ocean off New Caledonia.